Appeal panel membership

 Paul Robinson

-Paul's involvement in health technology assessment has included crafting some of the very early MSD submissions to NICE, and subsequently serving 10 years on a technology appraisal committee.
-He lectures on health technology assessment at King's College London and the University of Hertfordshire.
+His involvement in health technology assessment has included contributing to company submissions to NICE, and subsequently serving 10 years as Industry Representative on a NICE Technology Appraisal Committee.
+He lectures on health technology assessment at the University of Hertfordshire and on early access to medicines at Oxford University.

-Paul is senior lecturer/honorary consultant in clinical pharmacology at Barts Health NHS Trust.
+He maintains a small clinical commitment as honorary clinical senior lecturer in clinical pharmacology at Barts Health NHS Trust.
 He is a fellow of the Royal College of Physicians, the British Hypertension Society and the Faculty of Pharmaceutical medicine.
+He is currently studying for a masters degree in Medical Ethics.

 Rachel Russell